-A bitter email trail erupted in a U.S. Attorney’s Office when an office top dog requested that pets be left at home.
+A bitter email trail erupted in a U.S. Attorney’s Office when office top dog requested that pets are left at home.

 I have become aware that we have some employees who have continued to bring their pets to work in the Alexandria office.
 There seems to be an increase during the weekend,” said the email to all staff, sent by the office’s director of administration.

 “I would like to remind you that we have employees with pet allergies and as such no pets (other than service animals) are permitted in the workplace policy.

 “Additionally when there are accidents, this is additional work for the admin staff and cost to the District to have areas cleaned.
 Please see the attached email from Dana (February 12, 2014) regarding this issue.”